Working Together to Prevent Suicide

 On September 10th, the Suicide Awareness Council of Wellington Dufferin invites you to work with us to prevent suicide in our cities, towns and villages across the Counties.

-TAKE A MINUTE and plant tulip bulbs of HOPE.
-The Suicide Awareness Council WD invites you to pick-up a bag of orange tulip bulbs at various sites across Wellington and Dufferin Counties.
+Plant tulip bulbs of HOPE.
+The Suicide Awareness Council invites you to pick-up a free bag of orange tulip bulbs at various sites across Wellington and Dufferin Counties.
 The locations include Canadian Mental Health Association offices and Family Health Teams.
 Follow us on Facebook and Twitter to see other locations.

-TAKE A MINUTE and light a candle.
-By lighting a candle and placing it near a window at 8:00 p.m. on September 10th, the candle will be a beacon of caring and compassion, which illuminates the need for suicide awareness and prevention.
+Light a candle.
+Place it near a window at 8:00 p.m. on September 10th.
+The candle is a beacon of caring and compassion.
 The candle also recognizes those who have been bereaved by suicide and for the survivors of suicide.